pingcap/docs-cn/dev/reference/tools/data-migration/configure/dm-master-configuration-file.md

 # dm-master listen address
 master-addr = ":8261"

-# dm-Worker deployment, we'll refine it when new deployment function is available
+# DM-worker deployment.
+It will be refined when the new deployment function is available.
 [[deploy]]
 source-id = "mysql-replica-01"
 dm-worker = "172.16.10.72:8262"